 Projection of the visual image by the mind

 As Fig. 3-2 shows, the light rays that form the nasal half of the retinal image come from the ❒ temporal/❒ nasal half of the object viewed.

 By a process of learning, we associate the point of retinal stimulation with the reverse half of space.
 Hence, if light rays fall on the temporal half of the retina, the mind perceives the object as located in the ❒ temporal/❒ nasal half of space.

 If the image of an object falls on the nasal side of the retina, we would reach for the object in the temporal half of space.
 Similarly, if the image falls on the upper half of the retina, we would reach for the object in the __________________________ half of space.

 Thus, the law of projection of the visual image states that the mind projects the visual image derived from one half of the retina to the __________________________ half of space.

 opposite or reverse

-This particular law exemplifies a general law of sensation: The mind projects afferent impulses to their usual site of origin in all ...
+This particular law exemplifies a general law of sensation: The mind projects afferent impulses to their usual site of ...